-The District TSM&O Program Engineers for their architecture region, in collaboration with the CO TSM&O Program, should conduct periodic updates and exception maintenance of the RITSAs in accordance with 23 CFR, Part 940.9 (including final approval of all updates).
+The District TSM&O Program Engineers for their architecture region, in collaboration with the CO TSM&O Program, should conduct periodic updates and exception maintenance of the RITSAs.

-The District TSM&O Program Engineers shall work with the district's Planning Office, MPOs, TPOs, and local agencies in their region on using the RITSA (located at https://www.fdot.gov/traffic/ITS/Projects-Arch/SITSA.shtm).
+The District TSM&O Program Engineers shall work with the district's Planning Office, MPOs, TPOs, and local agencies in their region on using the RITSA.